The last time I bought a garage door opener, I only shopped based on how much horsepower it had.

 Smart Home Integration

-Similarly, integrating your garage door opener into your smart home has benefits.
+Similarly, integrating your garage door opener with other features of your smart home has benefits.

 Battery backup

 If you lose power in your home, you don’t want your car stuck inside the house.
-In some states, like California, battery backups are required by law.
+In some states, like California, battery backups are required for all garage door openers by law.
 Still, a battery backup is a great safety feature, even if it’s not required.

 I made sure that my elderly mother had a battery backup for her garage door opener because she can’t lift the garage door by herself.
 Now I don’t have to worry that she’ll be stuck inside the house in case of an emergency.